zacheryvaughn/tus-express-server/README.md

 # TUS Express Server with Parallel Uploads

-A TUS (resumable upload) server with added multipart functionality for parallel upload performance.
+A TUS (resumable upload) server with added multipart functionality for parallel upload performance with pipe efficiency around 85%.

 ## What This Adds to Standard TUS